dougeby/IntuneDocs/intune-user-help/install-your-companys-virtual-private-network-VPN-android.md

 # How to install your company's Virtual Private Network (VPN)

-If your IT administrator has configured a VPN application to enable you to  connect to your company's resources, you'll see a notification on your Android device indicating that you need to install a VPN app.
+If your company support has configured a VPN application to enable you to  connect to your company's resources, you'll see a notification on your Android device indicating that you need to install a VPN app.
 Follow these steps to install the VPN app:

 1. Pull down the notification drawer, and tap **Tap to install this required app**.